sandeep194920/MERN_Projects/19_photos_search/README.md

 - How to read API docs of [unsplash](https://unsplash.com/documentation#search-photos)
 - How to setup env variables?
 - How to setup `load on scroll` functionality?
+- Two flavours of calling API again when search's enter button is clicked to fetch the data with the search query

 ---